Matt Stone Racing has recruited former Tekno Autosports team manager Steve Greer for its 2018 step up to the Virgin Australia Supercars Championship.

 MSR will take delivery of its pair of DJR Team Penske-built FG X Falcons in the coming weeks.

-Hazelwood’s chassis, introduced at the start of 2016 for Fabian Coulthard, is set to arrive early next week and the team is working towards completing a rookie test at Queensland Raceway on February 9.
+Hazelwood’s chassis, last raced by Scott Pye in early-2016, is set to arrive early next week and the team is working towards completing a rookie test at Queensland Raceway on February 9.

 The second Ford destined for Super2 duties with Bryce Fullwood will follow later in the month.